ibm-cloud-docs/databases-for-postgresql/howto-extensions.md

 ## Available extensions
 {: #available-extensions}

-This list is what is returned from a {{site.data.keyword.databases-for-postgresql}} deployment running PostgreSQL version 12.
+See the following list of all available extensions.
 For a list of available extensions on your deployment, use `SELECT name FROM pg_available_extensions;` in `psql`.

 ```sh
 ibmclouddb=> SELECT name FROM pg_available_extensions order by 1;